 Customization

-ChromaDial’s power comes from its fully customizable thumb and track composables.
+Section titled “Custom Composables (Advanced API)”For full control, use custom thumb and track composables.
 Both receive a DialState object that provides all the information needed to create rich, interactive designs.

 Custom Thumb